 - create common ways of working with tests (even if they use different frameworks, or focus on different layers in the software stack)

 - keep technical ego in check to restrict needless complexity for little or no gain in functionality

 There is a lot of work ahead, but so far, its been fun and challenging.
 If you are interested in helping out on this grand adventure, please check out the project to see how to get involved at AdoptOpenJDK.

 Initially posted here.

 Author: Shelley Lambert

-Project Management Committee (PMC) and Steering Committee Member at Eclipse Adoptium, Committer Member of Eclipse Foundation Board of Directors, and Director of Forêt Capitale Forest non-profit with a passion for improving biodiversity and tree canopy in urban settings.
+Shelley serves on the Project Management Committee (PMC) and Steering Committee Member at Eclipse Adoptium, as a Committer Member of Eclipse Foundation Board of Directors, and as Director of Forêt Capitale Forest, a non-profit with a mission for improving biodiversity and tree canopy in urban settings.